I was born in Zambia, moved to England when I was small and studied at The Ruskin School of Drawing and Fine Art, Oxford University.

 I used to teach Art but nowadays I work as a writer, photographer and conservationist.
 I’m interested in landscape, geology, history, natural history and people.
 And because all these things come together in rivers and also in the best waste of time ever invented – fly-fishing – I often write about rivers and fishing too.

-My new book Silt Road grew out of my fascination for landscapes, particularly the chalk hills and rivers of southern England: it is the story of this landscape told through the story of a suburban river and a few people whose lives it shaped.
+My most recent book Silt Road was a story of the English landscape told through the history of a lost suburban river and a few people whose lives it shaped.